Baljit998/Frappe-Drive/README.md

 1. Right-click on the virtual machine you created and select "Settings."
 2. Go to the "Storage" section, click on the empty optical drive, and choose the Ubuntu Server ISO image you downloaded.
-3. Start the virtual machine.
+3. Or Simply Start the virtual machine and then select the ISO image you Downloaded.

 ## Step 5: Install Ubuntu Server